 4. Oranges: A classic!
 Packed with Vitamin C and antioxidants

-5. Salmon and other Fatty Fish like halibut, anchovies or sardines: Great source of Omega-3s to boost mood, brain and heart health as well as vitamin D for the immune system.
+5. Salmon and other Fatty Fish like halibut, anchovies or sardines as well as Chia and flax seeds: Great source of Omega-3s to boost mood, brain and heart health

-6. Spinach, Kale and other Dark, Leafy Greens: High in Folate and magnesium
+6. Spinach, Kale and other Dark, Leafy Greens: High in B vitamin Folate and magnesium

 8. Asparagus: Packed with B vitamins.